Summary minutes of meetings:

 How St Mary’s Governing Body Works within CAST Multi Academy Trust

 Plymouth CAST is a single company comprising 36 Catholic schools across Cornwall, Devon and Dorset that fall within the Plymouth Diocese of which St Mary’s is one.
-In legal terms, the Board of Directors of the company is ultimately responsible for everything that goes on in these schools but high levels of autonomy are devolved to the ‘Local Governing Body’ (LGB) of each school.
-It is the expectation that local governors have a real sense of responsibility and stewardship for their school as well as towards the network of schools.
+In legal terms, the Board of Directors of the company is ultimately responsible for everything that goes on in these schools.

 As a single company, there are certain things – for example employment terms and conditions – that have to be consistent from school to school.
 Also it is much easier to formulate statutory polices centrally rather than every school having to develop its own version.
 Also, there are times when strategic decisions need to be taken from a network perspective rather than from the perspective of a single school or a group of schools.
 On such occasions, it is the Board of Directors that acts on behalf of the network.

 The Scheme of Delegation explains the ways in which the Directors fulfil their responsibilities for the leadership and management of the Academy, the respective roles and responsibilities of the Directors and the members of the Local Governing Body and their commitments to each other to ensure the success of the Academy.
-The Plymouth CAST scheme of delegation is on the Plymouth CAST website.
+A link to the Plymouth CAST scheme of delegation is on the Plymouth CAST page.

 The governing body maintains a record of attendance at meetings: you can view ours here.